sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 sorts on birth dates first (oldest to newest) and then sorts on the names in alphabetical order. **The order of columns is important!**

 Try using `ORDER BY` to sort multiple columns!
-Remember, to specify multiple columns you can separate the column names with a comma.
+Remember, to specify multiple columns you separate the column names with a comma.

 *** =pre_exercise_code
 ```{python}